 You can view your portfolio performance, real-time quotes and make trades through the TD Ameritrade Mobile App.
 It also offers round-the-clock market news, analyst reports and third-party research to help you make more informed trading decisions.

 Betterment is an automated investing tool that has been around for ages.
-It was actually the first robo-adviser.
+It's considered the first robo-advisor.

-For those who want a little more control over their portfolio than you traditionally get with robo-advisers, Betterment’s Flexible Portfolio allows you to adjust how much of your money is invested in certain ETFs.
+For those who want a little more control over their portfolio than you traditionally get with robo-advisors, Betterment’s Flexible portfolio allows you to adjust how much of your money is invested in certain ETFs.

 Its digital investment account doesn’t require a minimum balance to get started and you’ll pay a flat annual fee of 0.25% ($2.50 for every $1,000 you invest).

-For unlimited calls and emails with Betterment’s team of certified financial planners, you can upgrade to a Premium investing account with a rate of 0.4% per year.
-With Premium, you’ll need a minimum balance of $100,000.
+For unlimited calls and emails with Betterment’s team of certified financial planners, you can upgrade to a premium investing account with a rate of 0.4% per year.
+With Betterment Premium, you’ll need a minimum balance of $100,000.

 Its unique end-to-end digital platform lowers minimums, provides real-time performance data and increases diversification options with multiple risk/reward selections.